-Tylenol has the reputation of being safe and gentle and it’s the go-to conventional medicine for almost everything.
-The truth is, Tylenol is not as safe as we’ve been told.
-There are a number of serious health concerns that are directly related to the use of this medication.
-The concerns are especially important for pregnant women and children.
+Tylenol (acetaminophen) has the reputation of being safe and gentle, and it’s the go-to conventional medicine for almost everything.
+The truth is, that acetaminophen is not as safe as we’ve been told.
+Several serious health concerns are directly related to the use of this medication, especially for pregnant women and children.

 “An April 2011 report from FDA’s Center for Drug Evaluation and Research (CDER) found that confusion caused by the different concentrations of liquid acetaminophen for infants and children was leading to overdoses that made infants seriously ill, with some dying from liver failure.”

 Over half of all acute liver failure cases in the United States are due to acetaminophen overdoses (5).
 One study found that heavier use of acetaminophen was associated with an increased risk of end-stage renal disease (6).
 End-stage renal disease is also known as kidney disease, which occurs when there’s a gradual loss of kidney function or chronic kidney disease (7).
 Yet the Tylenol website claims: